-The Sisters of Charity of St. Paul were invited to respond to the following two questions:
+The Sisters of St. Paul were asked to respond to the following questions: What aspects of religious life have been life-giving for you?
+What have you found challenging?

 Here are some responses: